UPACM/algolympics-site/src/2025/data/faq.md

 <br />
 <hr />

 Algolympics is an **annual intercollegiate programming competition open to all interested schools, colleges and universities in the Philippines**.
-With the theme **“Algolympics 2024: Borderlands”** in its eleventh year, the event is brought to you by The Association of Computing Machinery - UP Diliman Student Chapter, co-presented by Samsung Electronics Philippines Corporation and Old St. Labs.
+With the theme **“Algolympics 2025: Jinxed”** in its twelfth year, the event is brought to you by The Association of Computing Machinery - UP Diliman Student Chapter, co-presented by Samsung Electronics Philippines Corporation and Old St. Labs.
 This event is also in partnership with Navitaire, Insight Direct, and Expedock.
 This event is also co-presented by FEU Tech ACM Student Chapter, UP Center for Student Innovation, UP Association of Computer Science Majors, and Google Developer Student Club - Cebu Technological University.

 For this year, the contest will be split into two: **an online elimination round and an In-Person final round**.
 The elimination round is a free-to-enter round of Algolympics held on Codeforces while the final round is the event where teams that fit the criteria laid out in the rules and mechanics compete for the prize, in exchange for a minimal registration fee.